tremby/discord-tagbot/README.md

 These archiving commands can only be performed by admins, and by tag judges associated with that game.

+### Managing excluded players

+If players miss a time limit they are excluded from the current round.
+The list of excluded players can expand if other players then post a match and fail to meet *their* time limit.

+In normal situations this list of excluded players is managed automatically: players associated with a match are added to the list if they then miss the time limit to post the next tag, and the list is cleared once a new tag is posted.

+However, in certain situations where a recount was required, such as due to a bulk message deletion, it's possible for the list to get out of sync.

+It may also be desirable to manually manage the list of exclusions for arbitrary reasons.

+For those reasons some exclusion list management commands are available:

+- **`/tag-excluded-add`:** add a user to the list of excluded players for the current round.

+- **`/tag-excluded-remove`:** remove a user from the list of excluded players for the current round.

+- **`/tag-excluded-clear`:**: clear the list of excluded players for the current round.

 ### Miscellaneous commands